Boot-Error/Sentience/content/culturalevents/acapella.md

 +++
 title = "Acapella"
-description = "I regard myself as a beautiful musical instrument, and my role is to contribute that instrument to scripts worthy of it.
-The human voice is the first and most natural musical instrument, also the most emotional.
-May it be the keyboard or the guitar, beat boxing or Konnakol, violin or harmonium, this event lets you be the singer and the instrument.
-Get your team ready and impress us with your stellar vocal percussion." author = "" tags = [] date = 2019-03-01T21:51:44+05:30
+description = "I regard myself as a beautiful musical instrument, and my role is to contribute that instrument to scripts worthy of it." author = "" tags = [] date = 2019-03-01T21:51:44+05:30